My father’s work has continued long after he passed away. By leaving a legacy to Practical Action, yours can too.

 - a certain item of property.

-At Practical Action we welcome all gifts, each one ensures our work to help poor men, women and children build a life free from poverty.
+At Practical Action we welcome all gifts, and each one supports our work to to help vulnerable communities change their lives.

 Can you offer any advice for executors?